The Importance of Payment History

 The first thing lenders look into a credit history is whether a customer has made credit payments on time.
 Credit payment history determines 35% of a FICO Score, and it is one of the most important factors, says myFICO.

-What types of accounts are considered for credit payment history?
+Which types of accounts do lenders consider when evaluating credit payment history?

 According to myFICO, the following account types are considered for credit history: